Skip to content

 Ellipsis

-The minimum algo balance an account must have in the agreement round to receive block payouts in the proposal round.
+The minimum balance an account must have in the agreement round to receive block payouts in the proposal round.
 Min AVM version: 11

 payouts_percent : Final[algopy.UInt64]